nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 # AL'NE Natural Cosmetics – Brand Identity & Visual Assets

-This repository is a collection of visual assets and branding materials that define the essence of AL'NE – a brand rooted in purity, sustainability, and beauty.
-It provides design elements developed to establish a cohesive and professional brand identity.
+This repository is a collection of design materials and assets created as part of the AL'NE project, aimed at establishing a cohesive brand identity.
+The goal of this project is to visually communicate the core values of AL'NE – purity, sustainability, and beauty – through thoughtfully designed branding elements.

 ### Table of Contents
 - [Project Overview](#-project-overview)